Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 I used also rarun2 to redirect I/O to another terminal (an easy and useful guide on how to do is [here](https://reverseengineering.stackexchange.com/questions/16428/debugging-with-radare2-using-two-terminals)).

-First, in our R2pipe scripts we need to load the binary with ```r2pipe.open()```: it takes as arguments the path to binary to load and the list of options for setttings up radare2.
+First, in our R2pipe scripts we need to load the binary with ```r2pipe.open()```: it takes as arguments the path to binary to load and the list of options for settings up radare2.
 The method returns an object "connected" with radare2.

 All the commands we want to send to radare2 has to be invoked with the ```cmd``` method of the object or, if we want a result parsed in JSON, with ```cmdj```.